Oneiros: KV Cache Optimization through Parameter Remapping for Multi-tenant LLM Serving: Conclusion

 \subsection{\LLMPipe vs KV Cache Swapping}

-Compared to KV cache swapping, \LLMPipe achieves higher CPU–GPU bandwidth through unidirectional data transfer (\S~\ref{section_kv_swap}), resulting in increased throughput.
+Compared to KV-cache swapping, \LLMPipe achieves higher CPU-GPU bandwidth via unidirectional data transfer (\S~\ref{section_kv_swap}), improving throughput.
 We evaluate \LLMPipe against Pie~\cite{xu2024pie}, a KV cache swapping based method.
-Figure~\ref{fig_pie} shows the tail latency and throughput for serving the OPT-13b model on the Alpaca dataset of vLLM, Pie, and \LLMPipe.
-The GPU memory utilization for single-model serving follows the values listed in Table~\ref{tab:model_comb}, which also apply to \S~\ref{section_effective_layer} and \S~\ref{section_ablation}. \LLMPipe matches Pie in tail TBT latency, while reducing tail TTFT latency by 93.6\% and improving throughput by 47.1\%.
+Figure~\ref{fig_pie} shows the tail latency and throughput for serving OPT-13b on the Alpaca dataset of vLLM, Pie, and \LLMPipe.
+GPU memory usage follows Table~\ref{tab:model_comb}, consistent with \S~\ref{section_effective_layer} and \S~\ref{section_ablation}.
+Compared to Pie, \LLMPipe reduces tail TBT and TTFT\footnote{We include the queuing delay in TTFT (TTFT = time from request arrival to generation of the first token = queuing delay + prefill time).
+Hence, by improving the throughput, \LLMPipe effectively reduces the queuing delay significantly, thereby reducing TTFT. } latency by 35.0\% and 93.6\%, respectively, while improving throughput by 47.1\%.
 This improvement is attributed to the ability of \LLMPipe to avoid the overhead of backing up KV cache to CPU memory, thereby enabling more efficient utilization of CPU-GPU bandwidth.

-Beyond performance improvements, \LLMPipe provides greater flexibility in temporal sharing scenarios compared to KV cache swapping based approaches.
+Beyond performance gains, \LLMPipe offers greater flexibility in temporal sharing scenarios than KV-cache–swapping approaches.
 In these scenarios, KV cache may be maintained only for models actively generating output tokens, while inactive models may not retain any.
 As a result, KV cache swapping based methodologies cannot reclaim memory from inactive models, limiting the ability to dynamically expand GPU memory for the KV cache of active models. \LLMPipe overcomes this limitation by repurposing the memory allocated to inactive models, even in the absence of KV cache.